joshcallawaydev/petal-bakehouse/README.md

 # Overview

 Petal Bakehouse is a local bakery business.
 Within the project I am demonstrating my understanding of HTML5 and CSS3.
 I used the framework Bootstrap to help structure the site.
 Roughly 70% of the site is Bootstrap.
-I also used CCS Grid within the project with Media Queries to further show my understanding of Front-end web development.
+I also used CSS Grid within the project with Media Queries to further show my understanding of Front-end web development.
 The site allows users to interact and control eliments with a bootstrap carousel.
-This was to enhance the sites interactveness and appeal.
+This was to enhance the sites interactiveness and appeal.
 The site is designed to showcase a local small business bakery.

 ---

 ## UX

+In effort to keep the site visually appealing and easy to use i decided on a simple 3 color, 3 page layout which would prevent any confusion and remove any friction.
+The goal of the site is to showcase the bakerys talent and drive orders in, so images are a key pillar in the site and so is usability.
+Contrasting colors and clear spacing helps the visual appeal and keeps the sites goals clear.

 1) First time